dalmo1991/superflexPy/doc/components.rst

 -  **Parameters and states**: each component has its own parameters and/or states with unique identifiers.
-Each component of SuperflexPy has methods to set and get states and parameters of the component, and of the components contained in it:
+Each component of SuperflexPy has methods to set and get the states and parameters of the component itself as well as the states and parameters of its contained components:

     - :code:`set_parameters`: change the current parameter values